Small backyard spa guide

 Best for: suburban yards with visible neighbors.

-CTA: Build a privacy-first spa layout.
+Browse outdoor privacy screens for a privacy-first spa layout.

 5. String-light patio spa